top of page

 · Traditional Rennet was acquired from the dried and cleaned stomachs of young calves.

-· Genetically Engineered Rennet is made by extracting chromosomes from the animal's stomach and implanting it into yeast cultures.
+· Genetically Engineered Rennet is made by extracting chromosomes from the animal's stomach and implanting them into yeast cultures.

 · Microbial Rennet is made in laboratories and is not usually used because it causes the cheese to become bitter.

-· Plant Rennet is derived for cardon thistle, artichokes, or nettles.
+· Plant Rennet is derived from cardon thistle, artichokes, or nettles.
 Which can be challenging to work with because of inconsistency and flavor fluctuations.

 Once the curds are separated from the whey, they are processed differently depending on the types of cheese produced.
-Fresh cheeses using vinegar or citrus juice for coagulation (paneer, ricotta, queso fresco) are simply drained, and then pressed and formed.
+Fresh cheeses using vinegar or citrus juice for coagulation (paneer, ricotta, queso fresco) are drained, pressed, and formed.
 Harder, more aged cheeses are heated and salted to drive out moisture to create the desired consistency.
 Cheeses like mozzarella undergo a stretching process that aligns the proteins and develops fibers giving it a stringy nature.
-Milder cheese, such as Colby or Gouda go through washings to reduce acidity to create its flavor.
-Ripening and aging cheese provide the cheese with distinctive characteristics and tastes; for instance: Swiss and Blue cheese is injected with bacteria that produce the holes and veins of color.
+Milder cheese, such as Colby or Gouda, goes through washings to reduce acidity to create its flavor.
+Ripening and aging cheese provide the cheese with distinctive characteristics and tastes; for instance, Swiss and Blue cheese is injected with bacteria that produce holes and veins of color.

-In Ayurvedic and Vedic traditions, the cow is considered the most sacred animal with a gentle, giving, and nurturing spirit.
-It is the true symbol of the Divine Mother.
-This giving quality is partially perceived because it produces more milk than its calves require.
+In Ayurvedic and Vedic traditions, the cow is considered the most sacred animal, and it has a gentle, giving, and nurturing spirit.
+It is the valid symbol of the Divine Mother.
+This quality is partially perceived because it produces more milk than its calves require.
 It shares this excess with humans to make butter, ghee, yogurt, cream, and paneer cheese.

-Milk has the energetics of having a sweet taste, cooling energy, and a sweet after taste, making it anabolic (the building-up aspect of metabolism).
+Milk has the energetics of having a sweet taste, cooling energy, and a sweet aftertaste, making it anabolic (the building-up aspect of metabolism).
 Its nature is heavy and wet with a laxative effect and is considered Sattvic.
-Although dairy is not recommended for all doshic constitutions, it plays an essential role in maintaining health and increasing longevity.
+Although dairy is not recommended for all doshic constitutions, it is essential in maintaining health and increasing longevity.

-Ayurveda uses dairy products as an "Anupan" or carrier substance in many medicinal preparations and formulas.
-These act as a catalyst, or moderator for the herbs, helping to carry the medicinal deeper into specific channels and tissues, improving metabolism, overall health, and building Ojas (life sap).
+Ayurveda uses dairy products as an "Anupan," or carrier substance, in many medicinal preparations and formulas.
+These act as catalysts or moderators for the herbs, helping to carry the medicinal deeper into specific channels and tissues, improving metabolism and overall health, and building Ojas (life sap).

 Ayurveda notes that dairy products used in excess or when cold can be harmful.
-Their damp and heavy nature can clog the channels of circulation.
-This can aggravate many chronic diseases, such as allergies, asthma, arthritis, or heart disease.
-Ingesting warm milk with spices like cardamom, turmeric, cinnamon, black pepper or ginger makes it more digestible.
-Additionally, milk should not be mixed with certain uncompilable foods like sour fruits, melons, yeast, starchy foods, and animal proteins.
+Their damp and heavy nature can clog the channels of circulation, aggravate allergies, asthma, arthritis, or heart disease.
+Warm milk infused with spices like cardamom, turmeric, cinnamon, black pepper, or ginger makes it more digestible.
+Additionally, milk should not be mixed with certain uncompilable foods, such as sour fruits, melons, yeast, starchy foods, and animal proteins.

-It is not unusual for some people to experience digestive issues when consuming dairy products called lactose intolerant (hypolactasia).
+It is not unusual for some people to experience digestive issues when consuming dairy products, which is called lactose intolerant (hypolactasia).
 Lactose is the primary sugar found in dairy products, and Lactase is the enzyme that digests sugar found in milk.
-Most humans gradually lose Lactase after infancy and breastfeeding and can have difficulty digestion dairy products later in life.
+Most humans gradually lose Lactase after infancy and breastfeeding and can have difficulty digesting dairy products later in life.
 Adverse symptoms may include abdominal pain, bloating, diarrhea, gas, and nausea.

 Recent Posts